MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/people-system/sending-player-feedback-from-your-title.md

 ---

 # Sending player feedback from your title

 The majority of Xbox Live members are awesome, but there are a small percentage of "Bad Apples" who hurt other people's game experiences.
 We identify these small percentages of users through user and title submitted feedback.
 We help protect the rest of the population by ensuring that these "Bad Apples" have a limited multiplayer experience where they can't interfere with good players' games.
 Xbox relies heavily on users to report other users to keep the system accurate, but titles in Xbox One can directly participate and dramatically help improve the accuracy of the user reputation population.

 ## Steps to Submit Feedback from Title or Title Service

-1. Add feedback moments to title or title service
+1. Add feedback moments to title or title service.
-2. Determine the correct feedback type
+2. Determine the correct feedback type.
-3. Call Reputation Feedback APIs with Feedback
+3. Call Reputation Feedback APIs with feedback.

 ### Adding Feedback Moments to Title or Title Service

 All gamers have had bad experiences with teammates who sabotage their own side, players who just stand around instead of actively playing, or cheaters who ruin their games.
 Xbox Live allows users to report these problematic players directly, but user feedback isn't perfect.
 Titles can easily determine simple things like players idling in game and quitting early and can sometimes even determine when someone is cheating.
 Your title can submit feedback in a wide variety of feedback moments, which will help improve the experience of all good players.

 ### Determining the Correct Feedback Type

 The Reputation system has many feedback types that are intended to capture the various ways that a user may warrant feedback.
 They are fully listed in Table 1 below.
 Most of them are negative, but it is possible to improve a user's reputation with positive feedback as well.

 Xbox system UI provides a way for players to submit feedback on other users in-game.
 That user-to-user feedback does not carry much weight, since users are prone to griefing one another when they lose.
 Titles can supplement that system UI, providing UI for users to directly submit feedback on another, but instead, we prefer that titles submit feedback on behalf of the title itself by using Partner feedback.
 Partner feedback is highly trusted.